TikTok's Smooth Skin Hack Is So Good, I've Ditched Foundation

 @jacquelinekilikita How to make your skin smooth without foundation #beautyinatik #smoothskin #skincarehack #glowingskin #skincare ♬ Chill Vibes - Lofi Sleep Chill & Study & Lofi Hip-Hop Beats & LO-FI Beats

-I thought only foundation was the answer to more uniform-looking skin without splashing out on treatments but this is a great temporary hack.
-To my surprise, the products worked so well together: the blurring primer acts as an invisible foundation, the concealer cloaks blemishes without appearing cakey thanks to the thick layer of moisturiser and the highlighting stick lends a subtle, believable glow.
-You can add a touch of blush or bronzer but I didn't really need it — my skin looked a lot smoother than usual.
+I thought good foundation was the answer to more uniform-looking skin without splurging on treatments, but this is a great temporary hack.
+To my surprise, the products worked so well together: The blurring primer acts as an invisible foundation, the concealer cloaks blemishes without appearing cake-y thanks to the thick layer of moisturizer, and the highlighting stick lends a subtle, believable glow.
+You can add a touch of blush or bronzer, but I didn't really need it — my skin looked a lot smoother than usual.
 It pays to get your products right, though.
-If your skin gets clogged easily, you might prefer a moisturiser labelled non-comedogenic (less likely to block pores), like The Ordinary's Natural Moisturising Factors + HA, £6.80, or Kiehl's Ultra Facial Cream, £28.
-Also try NARS Radiant Creamy Concealer, £24, which is rated by dermatologists like Dr Anjali Mahto, and NYX Professional Makeup's Smoothing Marshmallow Root Infused Super Face Primer, £15.
+If your skin gets clogged easily, you might prefer a moisturizer labeled non-comedogenic (less likely to block pores), like The Ordinary's Natural Moisturizing Factors + HA, or Kiehl's Ultra Facial Cream.
+Also try Nars Radiant Creamy Concealer, which is rated by dermatologists, like Dr. Anjali Mahto, and NYX Professional Makeup's Smoothing Marshmallow Root Infused Super Face Primer.